|

 does not include interest or any other charges.
 See

+remaining balance.
 Principal, Interest, Taxes, and

 Insurance (PITI) - Four potential components of a